-- The work of a charity’s board is key to good charity governance.
+- The work that a charity’s board does is essential to good charity governance.
 This is particularly true for small charities.
 There are many board-related actions and behaviours that set a strong governance tone.

 - Solid processes to select and induct new board members are a valuable aspect of good organisational governance.